Best Overall Women's Hardshell Jacket

 Not super breathable

-so what exactly does a hardshell need in order to be big mountain expedition savvy?
+so what exactly does a hardshell need to be big mountain expedition savvy?
 Well, let's take a look at the Arc'teryx Alpha SV Jacket - Women's

-Read full review: Arc'teryx Alpha SV Jacket - Women's
+Read review: Arc'teryx Alpha SV Jacket - Women's

 Top Pick for Lightweight Design